Dave-Gilbert/w2eb/README.md

 basic e-reader has a 600x800 monochrome pixel display, small memory storage, and performs poorly when used as a web browser.

-There are many strategies for converting web content to an ereader format but the results are often unsatisfactory.
+There are many strategies for converting web content to an e-reader format but the results are often unsatisfactory.
 This is where **w2eb** comes in.
 The goal: take the rich online content found in a Wikipedia article or in a wikibook, and convert it into a format